 Drawn from the figure, the develpment of the questionnaire of writing strategies in this study was conducted initially by selecting and analyzing the underlying theories which include cognitive learning theory, social cognitive learning theory, and self-regulating theory, aimed at strengthening the construct of the questionnaire.
 The second step is selecting the strategies of EFL writing consisting of self-regulating strategies, cognitive strategies, and metacognitive strategies.
 Then the objective was formulated on the bases of theories and strategies.
 The type of questionnaire was then specified with five responses (using Likert Scale, 1-5) for statistic measurement.
-Moreover, to design the content, the questionnaire was split in three parts: pre-writing strategies, writing strategies, and post-writing strategies.
-Finally, the prototype of the questionnaire was then validated through experts judment to meet the content validity.
+Moreover, to design the content, the questionnaire was then validated through experts judment to meet the content validity.